 (2 Corinthians 8:9 NKJV)

-We have our own musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
+We have our musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
 For the next few days, we continue to break down the blessing phrase by phrase.
-In order to bring it to life, we will refer to the Hebrew aspects of the blessing.
+To bring it to life, we will refer to the Hebrew aspects of the blessing.
 Today we look at the phrase, "and be gracious to you."

 None of us deserves God’s favor, or to be called His children, yet He loves us and cares for us so much that He wants us to live forever with Him.
 When God is gracious to us, He’s showing us unmerited favor.
 Our response is to receive it with gladness and gratefulness.